(Photo by Tim Hamilton)

 - You may not be able to get the proctor’s attention to get more paper or to get help with your computer

-Beginning in January 2013, there will be a change in the Repeat Policy for the TOEFL iBT® test.
-Test takers can still take the test as many times as they wish, but only once within a 21-day period.
-If a test taker has an existing test appointment, he or she cannot register for another test date that is within 21 days of the existing appointment.
+… you can retake the test as many times as you wish, but you cannot take it more than once in a 12-day period.
+If you already have a test appointment, you cannot register for another test date that is within 12 days of your existing appointment.

 Have you taken the TOEFL?
 Please share some of your tips in the comments below!